yymao/nsa-gallery/README.md

 - The first column in this csv file MUST be the NSA IDs.
 - All other columns in this csv file will be displayed on the webpage.

-Once you have the csv file in the correct format, please run If you just have a list of NSA IDs, you can simply create a text file and write in:
+If you just have a list of NSA IDs, you can simply create a text file and write in:

 ```